Ma wo egaku - Feeling the ma

 As a space-time interval it allows the various elements to coexist, mixing them harmoniously.
 We can define that like a circumscribed void, like in the pause between the notes of a musical piece, in the silence between one word and another or in the space interspersed between the compositional elements of a picture.
 It's a system of interdependent relations able to involve and condition the observer.

-Far from being exhausted, the subject will be further unfolded on later dates.
+Far from being exhausted, this subject will be looked at deeper in future workshops.

 Kanako Takahashi biographyKanako Takahashi was born in Japan in 1983.